dupgit/sauvegarde/README.md

          option to choose fixed or adaptative.
 Add options to choose CLIENT_MIN_BUFFER and CLIENT_SMALL_FILE_SIZE.
 * 0.0.7  hability to exclude some files by extension or path.
 Caching mecanism in client in case the server is unreachable.
+Change GSList hash_data_list from meta_data_t structure to something that allows deletion of elements while walking through it.
 * 0.0.8  restore the latest version of a file before a specific date.
          Add a new post url such as (Hash_Array.json) to submit an array of hashs to server that will say which hashs are needed.
-* 0.0.9  restore all the versions of a file
+* 0.0.9  New GET url in order to get a bunch of hashs and their associated data to go quicker when restoring files.
+Restore all the versions of a file
 * 0.0.10 restore a directory and it's subfiles and directories at a specific date.
 * 0.1.0 nettoie program to clean server's data and meta-data